How to paint a radiator

 Alternatively, if you can’t get hold of an eggshell or satinwood, then you could use your regular emulsion on a radiator, although personally, I have only ever done this in low traffic areas as I’m not sure it’s as hardwearing.
 Decorating Centre Online are a great resource for getting any brand colours colour matched to a certain finish if the brand don’t offer that option themselves.

-And finally, style the rest of the room to your hearts content knowing whatever you do, the eye will now not be drawn to the ugly radiator in the corner of the room!
+And finally, style the rest of the room to your hearts content, knowing whatever you do, the eye will now not be drawn to the ugly radiator in the corner of the room!

 Do I have to remove the radiator to paint it?